Looking for the best mechanical pencil for your kids to use at school?

 The first thing is the barrel size younger children don’t have the dexterity with their hands to use a pen or pencil in the same way as their elder siblings and adults.
-Therefore, choosing a pencil with a nice wide barrel allows them to get a firm grip and control it more easily.
+Therefore, choosing a pencil with a lovely wide barrel allows them to get a firm grip and control it more easily.

 1.2 Lead diameter

-Once they have outgrown using 1.4mm lead then 0.7mm is the most popular size and there is a wide choice of pencils available that use 0.7mm lead.
+Once they have outgrown using 1.4mm lead, then 0.7mm is the most popular size, and there is a wide choice of pencils available that use 0.7mm lead.